alvivar/lions/README.md

 # lions

-A **tank vs tank** game a la Battle City while looking for the simplest approach to iterate GameObjects on Systems.
+A **tank vs tank** Unity game a la Battle City while looking for the simplest approach to iterate lists of GameObjects with functionality.